cassiozen/mithryn-ttrpg/players guide.md

 Your character is defined by six Ability Scores — numbers that represent their natural talents and aptitudes.
 These scores shape how well they perform in challenges, from swinging a sword to persuading a crowd.

-There are six Ability Scores: three physical (Agility, Strength, and Finesse) and three mental (Insight, Presence, and Knowledge).
+There are six Ability Scores: three physical (Agility, Strength, and Finesse) and three mental (Insight, Will, and Knowledge).

-- **Agility** — Speed, nimbleness, quick reactions to danger
+- **Agility** — Speed, balance, and quick reaction to danger
-  *Examples: Sprint, Leap, Maneuver*
+  *Examples: Sprint, Leap, Dodge, Maneuver*
 - **Strength** — Raw power, toughness, grit, and stamina
-  *Examples: Lift, Smash, Grapple*
+  *Examples: Lift, Smash, Grapple, Endure*
 - **Finesse** — Precision, accuracy, and delicate or stealthy work
-  *Examples: Control, Hide, Tinker*
+  *Examples: Pick, Control, Hide, Tinker, Sneak*
-- **Insight** — Intuition, the ability to read people and environments
-  *Examples: Perceive, Sense, Navigate*
+- **Insight** — Awareness, intuition, and reading truth beneath the surface *Examples: Perceive, Sense, Discern, Navigate*
-- **Presence** — Force of personality, confidence, persuasion, social command
-  *Examples: Charm, Perform, Deceive*
+- **Will** — Presence, influence, and the drive to shape outcomes *Examples: Persuade, Intimidate, Inspire, Resist fear or coercion*
 - **Knowledge** — Education, reasoning, and comprehension.
-  *Examples: Recall, Analyze*
+  *Examples: Recall, Analyze, Decipher, Identify*

+#### Note: Contrasting Abilities

+**Agility vs. Finesse:**
+Agility is about whole-body movement — climbing, leaping, dodging, or keeping your balance when the ground shifts beneath you.
+Finesse is about precision and control — steady hands for delicate tools, quiet steps for stealth, or subtle motions for sleight of hand.
+One governs speed and grace in motion, the other governs accuracy and subtlety.

+**Insight vs. Will:**
+Insight is the ability to take in reality — noticing details, reading people, sensing patterns, understanding what’s true beneath the surface.
+Will is the ability to project yourself onto reality — to persuade, to charm, and to bend the world toward your intent.
+One is input, the other is output.

+#### Scores

 Ability scores range from 1 to 12 (or more, for legendary creatures).
 For reference, most healthy adult humans have scores in the 2-10 range.

 Scores at the extremes are evident to those around you:

-At the low end (2 or 1), others might see you as sluggish, always a half-step behind (AGI); looking as though a stiff wind could knock you over (STR); fumbling with tools and knocking things over when you meant to be careful (FIN); missing the obvious or trusting the wrong person at the worst time (INS); speaking in a way that fails to hold attention, your presence fading soon after (PRE); or staring at a simple map as if it’s written in a foreign tongue (KNO).
+At the low end (2 or 1), others might see you as sluggish, always a half-step behind (AGI); looking as though a stiff wind could knock you over (STR); fumbling with tools and knocking things over when you meant to be careful (FIN); missing the obvious or trusting the wrong person at the worst time (INS); speaking in a way that fails to hold attention, your presence fading soon after (WIL); or staring at a simple map as if it’s written in a foreign tongue (KNO).

-At the high end (11 or 12), you might be seen as impossibly quick, always in the right place before anyone else reacts (AGI); built like a fortress wall (STR); deft and sure-handed, as if you could thread a needle in the dark (FIN); uncanny in how you read people and places, spotting what no one else notices (INS); magnetic in presence, drawing eyes and commanding attention without effort (PRE); or a well of knowledge, recalling facts and connections effortlesly (KNO).
+At the high end (11 or 12), you might be seen as impossibly quick, always in the right place before anyone else reacts (AGI); built like a fortress wall (STR); deft and sure-handed, as if you could thread a needle in the dark (FIN); uncanny in how you read people and places, spotting what no one else notices (INS); magnetic in presence, drawing eyes and commanding attention without effort (WIL); or a well of knowledge, recalling facts and connections effortlesly (KNO).

 To assign your ability scores, distribute the following numbers between your attributes:  5, 6, 6, 7, 8, 10.
 Then, write them down on your character sheet.

-#### Calculate the Target Numbers (TNs)
+#### Target Numbers (TNs)

 Whenever you try something risky, dramatic, or simply difficult within the game, you’ll roll the dice to see if your character pulls it off.